kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ### Test Plan

 We will extend both the unit test suite and the integration test suite to cover the CRD validation rule described in this KEP.

+We also intend to explore what testing utilities could be added to make it easier for 3rd party developers to test their validation rules.

 ### Graduation Criteria